plandex-ai/plandex/README.md

 curl -s https://plandex.ai/install.sh | bash

-## Why Plandex? 🤔

-- 🏗️ Go beyond autocomplete to build complex functionality with AI
-- 🚫 Stop the mouse-centered, copy-pasting-back-and-forth madness of coding with ChatGPT
-- 📑 Manage context efficiently in the terminal—load or remove entire directories recursively or multiple files with glob patterns
-- ⚡️ Ensure AI models always have the latest versions of files in context
-- 🚧 Experiment, revise, and review in a protected sandbox before applying changes
-- ⏪ Rewind and retry as needed with baked-in version control
-- 🌱 Explore multiple approaches with branches
-- 🏎️ Run tasks in the background or work on multiple tasks in parallel
-- 🌡️ Try different models and model settings

 ## Get started 🚀

 ```
+export OPENAI_API_KEY=...
 plandex new
 ```

-To type a bit less, you can use the `pdx` alias instead of `plandex` if you like:
+You can also use the `pdx` alias instead of `plandex` if you like:

 ```
 pdx new
 ```

-After any plandex command is run, additional commands that may make sense to run next will be suggested.
+After any plandex command is run, additional commands that could make sense to run next will be suggested.

 To see all available commands, run: